 Survivors of a traumatic brain injury are often left with long-term cognitive, physical, and emotional deficits.
 A survivor may have difficulty concentrating, solving problems, making decisions, processing new information, organizing thoughts, relating to others, and much more.
 TBI treatment is catered to an individual’s specific impairments.
 Long-term traumatic brain injury care often involves a team of professionals who specialize in the physical, cognitive, and psychosocial aspects of rehabilitation.
 The aftermath of traumatic brain injury can be arduous for the patient and his or her loved ones, financially and emotionally.

-The attorneys of the Joe Griffith Law Firm, LLC are able to evaluate traumatic brain injuries and successfully pursue claims on behalf of the injured plaintiff.
+Joe Griffith Law Firm, LLC is able to evaluate traumatic brain injuries and successfully pursue claims on behalf of the injured plaintiff.
 Additionally, depending on the extent of your injury, you may have a right to public or private benefits such as Social Security disability, Medicare, or private disability insurance payments.

 It is always important to consult with an attorney regarding brain injury or

 traumatic brain injury cases.
-There are many times when a victim may not be aware of their legal rights, but our attorneys will
+There are many times when a victim may not be aware of their legal rights, but Top Rated attorney Joe Griffith will

 quickly determine whether or not you have a right to compensation.
-We will investigate the facts, assess your claim, determine which parties and insurance companies are to be held responsible, organize all of the details of your case and pursue it vigorously in settlement negotiations or at trial or arbitration.
-We stand ready and capable to provide our clients the highest caliber of professional service, with a personal touch and a friendly attitude.
+JGLF will investigate the facts, assess your claim, determine which parties and insurance companies are to be held responsible, organize all of the details of your case and pursue it vigorously in settlement negotiations or at trial or arbitration.
+JGLF stands ready and capable to provide its clients the highest caliber of professional service, with a personal touch and a friendly attitude.

 More than any other injury, brain injuries or TBIs have greatest potential to alter the lives of afflicted individuals and their families.
 Call the Joe Griffith Law Firm, LLC to prepare a comprehensive, compelling case for your right to receive compensation and benefits.
 You can reach